-As we reach halfway through the week I am taking you off to Northumberland for...
+As we officially enter autumn in the UK, I am whisking you off to Italy...

 I don’t know about you but this week is speeding past!
 The days have gone at super fast speed and my to do list seems to be getting longer and longer instead of shorter!
 Never the less I am aiming for a super productive day, how about you?
 To distract you for a few minutes before you get on with those all important tasks why not take a look at this gorgeous wedding from Ben Higgins.
 This lovely Tipi wedding took place in Somerset and is full of country charm, as well as a pretty stylish bride and groom!
 I am loving Lucy’s Amanda Wakeley dress!
 They have both poured their heart and soul into this wedding with a wonderful collection of DIY projects, just perfect!